Code-Institute-Submissions/MissTechy-Surfing-in-Bundoran/README.md

 Credits
 Content
-The text for section Y was copied from the Wikipedia article Z Media
-The photos used in this site were obtained from ...
+One review, services, packages and prices were copied from Bundoran Surf website.
+The first 2 reviews are from a friend and from me.
+Media
+Most of photos are taken from Bundoran instagram and website, as well as from my own instagram.

-Acknowledgements
+Acknowledgements for technical hiccups.
-I received inspiration for this project from X
+(Idea for project theme and subject was mine) Mentor:Akshat Garg
+Student Support
+Tutor: Simen Daehli, Anna_ci, Claire_ci
+Alumni:Marcel777,